Jack Mantle

 Jack Foreman Mantle, VC (12 April 1917 – 4 July 1940) was a sailor in the Royal Navy and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+The award was made after Mantle had continued to operate his anti-aircraft gun during an air raid, despite being fatally wounded.

 Early life

 Born in Wandsworth, London, on 12 April 1917, Mantle was educated at Taunton's School in Southampton.
+He joined the Royal Navy at the age of 16 and early in the Second World War, was mentioned in dispatches for shooting down an enemy aircraft.

 Victoria Cross

-Mantle was 23 years old, and an acting leading seaman in the Royal Navy during the Second World War when the following deed took place for which he was awarded the Victoria Cross.
+Mantle was 23 years old and an acting leading seaman, when the action for which he was awarded the Victoria Cross took place during an air raid on Portland Harbour.
+His citation in the London Gazette reads: